 Hello Fellow Travellers!

 I hope you enjoy the following links and short videos about the art & cultural destinations we will be visiting in May.
-We can catch up on background information as we travel – wherever we have wifi: in our hotels and on the Shinkansen trains.
+We can catch up and refresh our background information as we travel – wherever we have wifi: in our hotels and on the Shinkansen trains.

 The Meiji Shrine is our first ‘cultural’ destination.
-This link includes a very useful map showing the shrine’s proximity to our hotel and other places we will be visiting.
+This link shows the Shrine’s proximity to our hotel, and other places we will be visiting.

 Tokyo Art Museums: we are visiting four very different museums.
 These links and short videos provide insights into the exhibitions and places we will see.